Eschatologue/CM_wiki/docs/spells/cantrip.md

 You instantaneously cause an unlocked door or window to fly open or slam shut.
 You alter the appearance of your eyes for 1 minute.

-If you cast this spell multiple times, you can have up to three of its 1-minute effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three of its 1-minute effects active at a time, and you can dismiss such an effect as an :rsc-action: **Action**.

 ### Thorn Whip
 *Transmutation cantrip*